 Last updated:

-One of the things that those considering using donor eggs may wonder about is whether any child born from those eggs will have their DNA.
-Every embryo will contain DNA from both the egg and the sperm in equal amounts, so any embryo made from the donor egg will contain the egg donor’s DNA.
-If this embryo was made from sperm from you or your partner, it will also contain that DNA.
+One of the things that those considering using donor eggs may wonder about is whether any child born will have their DNA.
+Every embryo will contain DNA from both the egg and the sperm in equal amounts.
+While any embryo made from the donor egg will contain the egg donor’s DNA, if this embryo was made from sperm from you or your partner, it will also contain that DNA.

-Some of what is being asked here is, of course, what may it mean if your DNA is not part of the embryo (and your child’s) makeup?
+Some of what is being asked here is, of course, what this may mean if your DNA is not part of the embryo (and your child’s) makeup.
 This is something that many may wrestle with as they navigate this journey.
 And understandably so — it’s complicated!

 It can be natural to worry about raising a child that does not necessarily share your DNA.
 For years you may have dreamed about having “mini-me,” who everybody would know immediately was yours.
 And you’re not sure you can think of them as yours without this connection.
 This is a very valid concern, and one that so many intended parents face.

-It may take a little time, but it is possible to overcome concerns about lacking a genetic connection.
-A 2014 Reproductive BioMedicine Online study shows that once the child is born, for many parents, concerns about genetics fade away.
-On the other hand, belief in the importance of parenting increases.
-This is what you hear of as “nurture” vs “nature.”
+It may take a little time, but most parents overcome concerns about lacking a genetic connection.
+A 2014 Reproductive BioMedicine Online study shows that once the child is born, for many parents, concerns about genetics fade away, while belief in the importance of parenting increases.
+This is what you hear of as “nurture” vs “nature”.

-The idea of conceiving via donor egg may take some getting used to.
-But, it doesn’t necessarily impact how you and your child will interact.
-A 2007 Journal of Psychosomatic Obstetrics & Gynecology survey of women pregnant with donor conceived babies showed that 80% of mothers had some concerns about not being genetically related to the child during pregnancy; however, that feeling dissipated after giving birth.
-For most mothers, having a donor conceived child did not ultimately influence the relationship they had with their child.
-The concerns are real and very common.
-But take heart in the fact that others who were in your shoes are happily parenting children who got their start from donor eggs.
+While the idea of conceiving via donor egg may take some getting used to, it doesn’t necessarily impact how you and your child will interact.
+Another study of women pregnant with donor-conceived babies showed that during pregnancy 80% of mothers had some concerns about not being genetically related to the child; however, that feeling dissipated after giving birth.
+For most mothers, having a donor-conceived child did not ultimately influence the relationship they had with their child.
+So, while the concerns are real and very common, take heart in the fact that others with the same worries as you are happily parenting children who got their start from donor eggs.

 Strategies for embracing donor eggs